daos-stack/daos/docs/admin/deployment.md

   regions) should be available on each of the hosts.

 On the second run, one namespace per region is created, and each namespace may take up to a few minutes to create.
-Details of the pmem devices will be displayed in JSON format on command completion.
+Details of the PMem devices will be displayed in JSON format on command completion.

-Upon successful creation of the pmem devices, the Intel(R) Optane(TM) persistent memory is configured and one can move on to the next step.
+Upon successful creation of the PMem devices, the Intel(R) Optane(TM) persistent memory is configured, and one can move on to the next step.

-If required, the pmem devices can be destroyed with the command `daos_server storage prepare --scm-only --reset`.
+If required, the PMem devices can be destroyed with the command `daos_server storage prepare --scm-only --reset`.

 All namespaces are disabled and destroyed.
-The SCM regions are removed by resetting modules into "MemoryMode" through resource allocations.
+The SCM regions are removed by resetting modules into "Memory Mode" through resource allocations.

 Note that undefined behavior may result if the namespaces/pmem kernel devices are mounted before running reset (as per the printed warning).